 Drink Driving Offences in NSW

-However, it is possible to avoid a conviction and license disqualification in NSW by either:
+However, it is possible in certain circumstances to avoid a conviction or licence disqualification by:

-1. Pleading Not Guilty – If the charge is dismissed at a defended hearing.
+- Pleading Not Guilty – and having the charge dismissed at a defended hearing.

 Prescribed Concentration of Alcohol (PCA) Offences in NSW

-PCA offences are based on Blood Alcohol Concentration (BAC) limits, as outlined in Section 108 of the Road Transport Act 2013:
+PCA offences are based on your blood alcohol concentration as set out in the Road Transport Act 2013:

 Novice Range Drink Driving (NSW)